g0t4/aspnet-identity-mongo/README.md

 	- On IdentityUser documents, convert the values in the Roles array to uppercase
 - User names need to be normalized as follows
 	- On IdentityUser documents, create a NormalizedUserName field = uppercase(UserName) and create a NormalizedEmail field = uppercase(Email).
 Leave UserName and Email as is.
-- LockoutEndDateUtc - type changed in code, but I think it is still the same in db, I have yet to verify if this requires a migration.